Availity/availity-react/packages/reactstrap-validation-date/README.md

 See availity-reactstrap-validation for additional props, such as `name`, `validate`, `min`, `max`, and more.

-- **`datepicker`**: Boolean.
-Optional.
-Default: `true`.
-If `true`, the date picker button will be shown, clicking it activates the datepicker calendar.
-If `false`, only the date input field will be displayed (useful for date of birth fields).
 - **`min`**: string.
 Optional.
 Minimum date to allow the datepicker and input to take.
 You can either pass the `min` here or in the `validate` object if you want a custom error message with it.
 - **`max`**: string.
 Optional.
 Max date to allow the datepicker and input to take.
 You can either pass the `max` here or in the `validate` object if you want a custom error message with it.